Leaker Allegedly Exposes Alder Lake's Inner Workings

 If the rumors are accurate, the Core i5, Core i7 and Core i9 K/KF-series will lead the charge for the Alder Lake army.
 Since these are unlocked SKUs, motherboard vendors will launch their Z690 products first.
 According to a BiliBili user, we can expect the non-K models and the more accessible B660 and H610 motherboards to arrive in January 2021.

 Alder Lake purportedly has good headroom for overclocking.
 The leaker mentioned that a 5.2 GHz to 5.3 GHz all-core boost clock is available if you turn off the Gracemont cores.
-Heat dissipation may be decent as well thanks to the large integrated heatsink.
+Heat dissipation may be decent as well thanks to the large integrated heat spreader (IHS).
 Outside of improving overclocking margins, disabling the Gracemont cores doesn't help lower power consumption, though.

 FIVR's Return (Kinda)